What is the Most Comfortable Manual Wheelchair?

 This soft and comfortable wheelchair back cushion matches the Everlasting Comfort wheelchair cushion above.
 So, if you like things to match or are a little OCD, you can have a nice matched set.

-DMI Relax-a-Back Lumbar Cushion
+DMI RELAX-A-BAC Lumbar Cushion

 This ergonomic back supports the lumbar and lower back with memory foam that provides comfort and bounces back to last for years.